shinolab/autd3-old-monorepo/doc/book/src/en/Users_Manual/link.md

 </figure>

 In this case, increase the values of `-s` and `-t` of the `AUTDServer` option and run AUTDServer again.
-The values of these options are `500000` and `5000` by default, respectively.
+The values of these options are 2 by default, respectively.
 For proper operation, multiply them by an appropriate integer.

 ```
-AUTDServer.exe -s 1000000 -t 10000
+AUTDServer.exe -s 3 -t 3
 ```

 How many times to multiply depends on the number of connected devices.
 The value should be as small as possible without causing errors.
-For example, if you have nine devices, it should work if you multiply the value by 2 or 3.
+For example, if you have nine devices, it should work if you set the value 3 or 4.

 ## RemoteTwinCAT